 - Head north on Yellowhead Highway, then turn right and follow Maligne Lake Road

-28| Camp under the stars
+32. Camp under the stars

 You can rent our Smile Campervan and comfortably camp along the way.
-Jasper National Park has 11 official campgrounds, most of them opened seasonally from mid-May to mid-October.
-You can often camp by the lake or river with stunning views for as little as 15 CAD per night.
+Jasper National Park has 11 official campgrounds, most opening seasonally from mid-May to mid-October.
+You can often camp by the lake or river with stunning views for as little as 26 CAD per night.

-29| Hike above the Maligne Lake to Bald Hills
+33. Hike above the Maligne Lake to Bald Hills

-Read full blog post: Bald Hills Hike
+View the full blog post: Bald Hills Hike

 - 48 km from Jasper, head north on Yellowhead Highway, then turn right and follow Maligne Lake Road

-30| Test your braveness in ice-cold lakes
+34. Test your braveness in ice-cold lakes

-I’m sure some people reading this are as crazy as I am, like a good challenge, and seek not so common outdoor adventures.
-While most people are scared (I don’t know of what exactly), be the one who breaks through the crowd and takes home a truly memorable Canadian experience.
+This belongs to the ‘unusual things to do in Jasper’ list.
+I’m sure some of you reading this are as crazy as I am, like a good challenge, and seek not-so-common outdoor adventures.
+While most people are scared (I don’t know what exactly), be the one who breaks through the crowd and takes home a truly memorable Canadian experience.

-31| Hike the beautiful Sulphur Skyline
+35. Hike the beautiful Sulphur Skyline

-Sulphur Skyline Trail is one of the most popular hikes in Jasper National Park due to its great effort to views ratio.
-If you start hiking in the morning, you can reach the summit and be back at your car by lunch.
+Sulphur Skyline Trail is one of the most popular hikes in Jasper National Park due to its great effort-to-view ratio.
+If you start hiking in the morning, you can reach the summit and return to your car by lunch.